wgottwald/Coil_calculations/README.md

+### Overview
-Code used to calculate the magnetic field of concentrical solenoids with differing length.
+This code calculates the magnetic field of concentrical solenoids with differing length.
+## Original purpose
 Originally developed for field subtraction coils at a neutron resonance spin echo spectrometer during my BSc. thesis.
-This code has not been maintained or updated.